 Madeline LambiePartner, Associate Creative Director–Copy.
-Madeline Lambie started her career as the writer and editor for Mark Zuckerberg and Sheryl Sandberg's global philanthropy initiative, rallying Facebook employees around the world to connect with causes they care about.
+Madeline Lambie started at Odysseus Arms as a writer and editor for Mark Zuckerberg and Sheryl Sandberg's global philanthropy initiative, rallying Facebook employees around the world to connect with causes they care about.
 The work earned her the title of one of media's "Rising Stars” from Shots Magazine.From there, Lambie wrote and edited the on-air promos for Caitlyn Jenner’s coming out story, helping the NBC series become the network's most-watched television event of the decade.
-The work inspired an independent project: a short film on gender identity titled “We Are Clouds" that debuted at TEDxPortland, played at Sundance, and is now used in elementary school classrooms to encourage LGBTQ acceptance.
+The work inspired an independent project for Odysseus Arms: a short film on gender identity titled “We Are Clouds" that debuted at TEDxPortland, played at Sundance, and is now used in elementary school classrooms to encourage LGBTQ acceptance.
 Most recently, Lambie worked with the world's #1 wine brand, Barefoot Wine, to choreograph two month-long cross-country road trips; writing, directing, and starring in daily social media content for the brand's 1.5 million followers.
 The inventive participatory marketing campaign generated 7x ad recall benchmark, converted more sales than any other marketing effort for the brand that year, and redefined the way Barefoot interacts with consumers.Outside of work, Lambie performs in local music and theater productions and volunteers at Camp Reel Stories, an organization that creates a path for young women and gender non-conforming youth to make their own content and enter media careers.

 Jarrod GustinAssociate Creative Director–Art.